Ex-ce-pt/uni-notes/README.md

 If you spotted a mistake in the notes, want to add something, or want to change the order of information, feel free to open a pull request, open an issue, or contact me directly at `except.dice@gmail.com` or via other means, if you know me personally.

-**Please, try not to leak my name, if end up contributing though.**
+**Please, try not to leak my name, if you end up contributing though.**

 ## Usage